ryan-mcclue/ryan-mcclue/src/perf.md

 Instrumentation adds timing code, sampling periodically interrupts.

 1. Run complete profiler and ascertain overall program profile/hotspots.

+3. Perform repetition testing on hotspots to know what practical/asymptotic peak performance to 'squeeze' out CPU variability.
+   (Will most likely see that can achieve better throughput on repetition tester than in app) Now we have numbers; but we don't know yet if the code can be done better etc.
+   We generally aiming for 60% of theoretical throughput

+   To get theoretical throughput, understand how:
+   CPU memory in -> CPU computation -> CPU memory out

+   cmp a, b
+   jb label (if cmp yeilds negative, will set carry flag)

+   function takes: `end_addr - start_addr` 215 bytes (get additional bytes from linux stack guard and intel branch protection)
+   writes: 8 bytes
+   (3.7 x 1000^3 machine) / (0.25 x 1024^3 bandwidth) = 13.78cyles function

 2. Remove sections until just hotspots.
-   Inspect hotspot assembly with -O1 flag to establish cycles per hotspot.
+   TODO: ultimately want to enable full optimisation flags at start, however only when understand simd Inspect hotspot assembly with -O1 flag to establish cycles per hotspot.
    Want to see maximum inlining, registers over stack, widest SIMD, etc.
    (aggregates access off a [base pointer], floats large nums, e.g. 1065353216)

 (IMPORTANT save out configuration and timing information for various optimisation stages, e.g. ./app > 17-04-2022-image.txt)